 - 1 teaspoon vanilla extract

-- 1/4 cup oat flour regular oats that have been blended in the blender
+- 1/4 cup (29g) oat flour (old fashioned oats that have been blended in the blender)

-In a small bowl, combine the almond butter and honey.
-Microwave for 30 seconds and stir until smooth.
-Add in the vanilla extract and salt.
+WET INGREDIENTS: In a small bowl, stir together the 1/2 cup + 1 tablespoon almond butter and 1/4 cup honey.
+Add the 1 teaspoon vanilla extract and 1/8 teaspoon fine sea salt.
+Stir until smooth.

 OAT FLOUR: Add old fashioned oats to a blender or food processor.
 Pulse or blend until the oats resemble flour with no big chunks of oats.
 Remove from the blender and measure (measure AFTER being blended).

 DRY INGREDIENTS: Add the 1/2 cup Rice Krispies cereal, 1/4 cup oat flour, and 1/2 cup old fashioned oats to the wet ingredients.
 Gently stir until combined and let stand to absorb the liquid and soften the oats for about 5-10 minutes.
 While it's sitting, begin prepping the fruit by washing and thoroughly drying(slice or chop as needed).

 FINISH TART SHELLS: If the mixture is too wet, add in some more oat flour and if it's too dry, add a bit more almond butter or honey.
 Form balls with the dough, compressing the dough in your hand tightly.
 Once you have a ball shape, press your thumb in the middle of the ball and then gently form a tart shell by pinching the edges of the shell.
 Place shells on a plate or tray lined with parchment (they'll stick a little without the parchment paper).